A Survey on Deep Neural Network Pruning-Taxonomy, Comparison, Analysis, and Recommendations: Conclusion

 \section{Conclusion}

-As an essential compression technique, deep neural network pruning has attracted increasing research attention with the recent emergence of a wide variety of pruning methods and applications.
-This survey conducts a comprehensive review on the following four scopes: 1) universal/specific speedup, with a systematic review from unstructured, structured, and semi-structured pruning; 2) when to prune, including pruning before/during/after training for static pruning and run-time pruning; 3) how to prune, including pruning by heuristic criteria and by learning; 4) fusion of pruning with other compression techniques, such as KD, NAS, so on.
-A comprehensive comparative analysis, including seven pairs of contrast settings for pruning, layer-wise weight density, and different supervision levels, can help researchers to efficiently and effectively grasp the characteristics of different pruning methods.
-Additionally, recommendations on pruning method selection and future research directions are highlighted and discussed.
-To facilitate future research, real-world miscellaneous applications and commonly used resources of datasets, networks, and evaluation metrics in different applications are summarized in Appedix~\ref{applications}.
-To help researchers and practitioners keep up with the development of pruning technologies, we continue updating the representative research efforts and open-source codes for pruning at \url{https://github.com/hrcheng1066/awesome-pruning}.
+As an essential compression technique, deep neural network pruning has attracted increasing research attention with the recent emergence of various pruning methods and applications.
+This survey conducts a comprehensive review on the following four scopes: 1) universal/specific speedup, with a systematic review of unstructured, structured, and semi-structured pruning; 2) when to prune, including pruning before/during/after training for static pruning and run-time pruning; 3) how to prune, including pruning by criteria and by learning; 4) fusion of pruning with other compression techniques, such as KD and NAS.
+A comprehensive comparative analysis, including eight pairs of contrast settings for pruning, layer-wise weight density, and different supervision levels, can help researchers to efficiently and effectively grasp the characteristics of different pruning methods.
+In addition, recommendations on pruning method selection and future research directions are highlighted and discussed.
+To facilitate future research, real-world miscellaneous applications and commonly used resources of datasets, networks, and evaluation metrics in different applications are summarized in Appendix~D. To help researchers and practitioners keep up with the development of pruning technologies, we continue updating the representative research efforts and open-source codes for pruning at \url{https://github.com/hrcheng1066/awesome-pruning}.